Football in London

-Football is the most popular sport, both in terms of participants and spectators, in London.
-London has several of England's leading football clubs, and the city is home to seventeen professional clubs, several dozen semi-professional clubs and several hundred amateur clubs regulated by the London Football Association, Middlesex County Football Association, Surrey County Football Association and the Amateur Football Alliance.
+Association football is the most popular sport, both in terms of participants and spectators, in London.
+London has several of England's leading men's football clubs.
+The city is the home of sixteen men's professional clubs, several dozen men's semi-professional clubs and several hundred men's amateur clubs regulated by the London Football Association, Middlesex County Football Association, Surrey County Football Association, Amateur Football Alliance and the Kent County Football Association.
 Most London clubs are named after the district in which they play (or used to play), and share rivalries with each other.

-London teams have won a total of 21 English Championships, 35 FA Cups, 12 EFL Cups, 8 Community Shields, 5 Football League Championships after Premier League was started, one Club World Cup, two Champions Leagues, five Cup Winners' Cups, four UEFA Cups/Europa Leagues, one Inter-Cities Fairs Cup, two Super Cups, and two Intertoto Cups.
+London football teams have won a total of 21 English first division titles, 42 FA Cups, 12 EFL Cups, 29 Community Shields, 16 English second division titles, 2 Club World Cups, 2 Champions Leagues, 5 Cup Winners' Cups, 5 UEFA Cups/Europa Leagues, 2 Conference Leagues, 1 Inter-Cities Fairs Cup, 2 Super Cups, and 2 Intertoto Cups.
 In the 1989–90 season, eight of London's professional clubs were in the top tier of English Football at the same time, meaning that 40% of the member clubs of the First Division that season were based in one city.

 Introduction

-Fulham were founded in 1879 and are London's oldest club still playing professionally.
-Royal Arsenal were London's first team to turn professional in 1891.
-They became Woolwich Arsenal in 1893, and then became just Arsenal in 1913.
-They are London's most successful team with 44 honours.
+Fulham was founded in 1879.
+The club is London's oldest football club still playing professionally.
+Royal Arsenal were London's first club to turn professional in 1891.
+The club became Woolwich Arsenal in 1893 and then became Arsenal Football Club in 1913.
 Arsenal are only the second English club (after Preston North End of 1888–89), and the only London club to go an entire League season unbeaten, in the 2003–04 season.
 Arsenal have won The FA Cup a record 14 times; they were the first London team to win the Football League First Division in the 1930–31 season and the first London club to win the Premier League in the 1997–98 season.
-They were also the first London club to reach the European Cup/UEFA Champions League final, which they did in the 2005–06 season, eventually losing 1–2 to Barcelona.
+They were also the first London club to reach the European Cup/UEFA Champions League final, which they did in the 2005–06 season, though losing 1–2 to Barcelona.

-Chelsea are the only London club to win the UEFA Champions League, securing two titles in both 2012 and 2021.
+Chelsea is the only club from London to win the UEFA Champions League, securing the title in both 2012 and 2021.
 On 15 May 2013, Chelsea won the UEFA Europa League to become the fourth club and the first British side to win all three main UEFA club competitions.
 Chelsea are also the only London club to have participated in and win the FIFA Club World Cup in 2021, beating Palmeiras in the final.
 Previously, they were runners-up in 2012, losing to Corinthians.